HACCP plan

 Free flow chart template from FoodDocs

 We emphasize this importance because this flow chart will be your basis for later steps in knowing how to write a HACCP plan.
 Process flow charts differ depending on the type of product you are trying to analyze.
-The process of making a sandwich is very different from the food preparation process of pasteurizing milk.
+The process of making a sandwich is very different from the pasteurization of milk.

 Build your own flow chart using our free template tool (click on the link below the image) or save time and generate a flow chart automatically with all other required HACCP Plan parts with our HACCP builder.